Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <TabItem value="github" label="GitHub">

+**GitHub base URL**

+The URL for your GitHub account.

 **GitHub client ID** and **GitHub client secret**

 The credentials received from GitHub when your [OAuth app was created](/docs/install-ai-unlimited/git-requirements.md).

 **Organization access**

-Two organizations in your GitHub account can help with user and repository management and access control.
+Two organizations in your GitHub account can help with access control and repository management.

-Members of the **authorizing organization** will be able to sign in and authenticate themselves in AI Unlimited.
-If you don't specify a group, any GutHub account user can sign in and authenticate.
+Members of the **authorizing organization** are able to sign in and authenticate themselves in AI Unlimited.
+If you don't specify an organization, any GutHub account user can sign in and authenticate.

-All project repositories will be created in the **repository organization**. ***(it's not on the old UI - asking the team)*** If you don't specify an organization, the projects will all be in your personal GitHub space.
+All project repositories are created in the **repository organization**. ***(it's not on the old UI*** If you don't specify an organization, the projects will all be in your personal GitHub space.

 Select **Authenticate**, then sign in using your GitHub credentials.

 </TabItem>

 <TabItem value="gitlab" label="GitLab">

+**GitLab base URL**

+The URL for your GitLab account.

 **GitLab client ID** and **GitLab client secret**

 The credentials received from GitLab when your [OAuth app was created](/docs/install-ai-unlimited/git-requirements.md).

 **Group access**

-Two groups in your GitLab account can help with user and repository management and access control.
+Two groups in your GitLab account can help with access control and repository management.

-Members of the **authorizing group** ***(it's not on the old UI - asking the team)*** will be able to sign in and authenticate themselves in AI Unlimited.
+Members of the **authorizing group** ***(it's not on the old UI)*** are able to sign in and authenticate themselves in AI Unlimited.
 If you don't specify a group, any GitLab account user can sign in and authenticate.

-All project repositories will be created in the **repository group**. ***(it's not on the old UI - asking the team)*** If you don't specify a group, the projects will all be in your personal GitLab space.
+All project repositories are created in the **repository group**. ***(it's not on the old UI)*** If you don't specify a group, the projects will all be in your personal GitLab space.

-Select **Authenticate**, then sign in using your GitHub credentials.
+Select **Authenticate**, then sign in using your GitLab credentials.

 </TabItem>
 </Tabs>

 </details>

 Go to your **Profile**, and copy your API key.
 You'll use it when you connect to the engine from a Jupyter notebook.